 The requirements for the labelling of eggs produced as free range are:

 - The stocking density must be prominently displayed on the packaging.

 The requirements for the display of eggs produced as free range if they are not packaged are:

 - The display sign must use the term ‘free range’ prominently.

 - The stocking density must be prominently displayed on the signage.

 A free range claim is made under the new standard if producers:

-A producer is in breach of the Information Standard if the requirements for using the term “free range” is not complied with.
+A producer is in breach of the Information Standard if they do not comply with the requirements for using the term ‘free range’.
 It is clearly misleading to claim eggs are free range when the hens that laid the eggs have never left the shed or are significantly restricted from doing so.